Home > Facelift SMAS Facelift

 Targeting Deeper Facial Support for Natural, Long-Term Results

-An SMAS facelift is a refined facelift technique that targets deeper facial support structures rather than only tightening the skin.
-The SMAS layer plays a central role in facial shape and ageing changes.
-By repositioning this layer, an SMAS facelift can provide a natural-looking lift with improved definition and long-term support.
+An SMAS facelift is a surgical technique that targets the deeper facial support structures rather than tightening the skin alone.
+The SMAS layer is a key structural layer involved in facial ageing.
+By repositioning this layer, the procedure allows for controlled repositioning of the facial tissues, particularly in the lower face and jawline.

 What the SMAS Layer Is

-The SMAS is a supportive layer beneath the skin that influences facial contour, particularly in the lower face and jawline.
-Addressing this layer can:
+The SMAS is a supportive layer beneath the skin that contributes to facial structure, particularly in the lower face and jawline.

 SMAS vs Deep Plane vs French Lift